-- 2.6.26.
+- 2.6.28.
 HPs may wish to examine areas of function relevant to the claimant's health conditions or disability.
 Such examinations should be tailored to the individual claimant and will vary depending on the nature of the disabling conditions present.
+Where there is clear and current evidence of a claimant's clinical examination findings in a particular area, HPs do not need to conduct a clinical examination of that area e.g. if the claimant has a certificate of visual impairment, there will be no need to carry out an eye examination.
 They may cover one or more of:

 - Mental function assessment.

 - Sensory impairment.

-- Cardiorespiratory system.
+- · Cardiorespiratory system.

 - · Musculoskeletal system.

 - Nervous system.

 - Other body systems (e.g. abdomen, skin).

-- 2.6.27.
+- 2.6.29.
 Before starting an examination, the HP should explain the procedure to the claimant, and obtain explicit verbal consent to continue.
 The HP should explain to the claimant that he/she is going to carry out a clinical examination but that it will be different from the examination they might get at their GP's surgery.
 This is because the HP is not trying to make a diagnosis of their condition but is interested in how their ability to carry out everyday tasks is affected by it.
 The HP should note in the report that they have explained the procedure to the claimant and obtained their consent to proceed.
-Obtaining consent may need to be repeated as the examination progresses. - 2.6.28.
+Obtaining consent may need to be repeated as the examination progresses.

+- 2.6.30.
 Any examination should be carried out in a professional and sensitive manner, aiming to avoid causing the claimant any distress.
 Active rather than passive movements should be assessed.
-The HP should always stress to the claimant that they should not carry out a movement or activity to the point where it causes them discomfort. - 2.6.29.
-The HP should never disturb underwear; never ask the claimant to remove their underwear; and never carry out intimate examinations (breast, rectal or genital examinations). - 2.6.30.
+The HP should always stress to the claimant that they should not carry out a movement or activity to the point where it causes them discomfort.

+- 2.6.31.
+The HP should never disturb underwear; never ask the claimant to remove their underwear; and never carry out intimate examinations (breast, rectal or genital examinations). - 2.6.32.
 Some examinations for example, of the lower limbs are best carried out with the claimant reclining on an examination couch.
-If this is not feasible for example, if the consultation is carried out in the claimant's own home the HP should make a note of the circumstances and carry out such assessment as he/she can while the claimant is sitting or standing. - 2.6.31.
-If an area of function is examined but no abnormal findings discovered, this should be indicated in the assessment report. - 2.6.32.
+If this is not feasible for example, if the consultation is carried out in the claimant's own home the HP should make a note of the circumstances and carry out such assessment as he/she can while the claimant is sitting or standing. - 2.6.33.
+The mental function assessment should be tailored to individual claimants and may include appearance and behaviour, speech, mood, depersonalisation/derealisation, thought, perception, cognitive function, insight and addictions. - 2.6.34.
+If an area of function is examined but no abnormal findings discovered, this should be indicated in the assessment report. - 2.6.35.
 If any element of function is not examined at the consultation, the HP should record that this area was not examined, not simply leave the section of the report form blank.
 It would be reasonable, for example, not to examine a claimant's musculoskeletal function where they are claiming purely because of a mental health condition.
-Providing justification material can be helpful such as "Claimant states she has no problems with speech, hearing, or vision". - 2.6.33.
+Providing justification material can be helpful such as "Claimant states she has no problems with speech, hearing, or vision". - 2.6.36.
 If the claimant is unaccompanied at a consultation, the HP should consider whether a chaperone would be appropriate during any examination.
 The presence and name of the chaperone should be recorded in the report.